Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Introduction

-The constructed fermionic SPT phases for some simple symmetry groups are given in Table \ref{tbF}.
+The constructed fermionic SPT phases for some simple symmetry groups are given in Table \ref{tbF}, which lists the special group super-cohomology class $\fH^{d+1}[G_f, U(1)]$.
 The rows correspond to different symmetries for the fermion systems.
-We note that, sometimes in literature, when we describe the symmetry of a fermion system, we do not include the fermion-number-parity transformation $P_f=(-)^{N}$ in the symmetry group.
+We note that, in literature, when we describe the symmetry of a fermion system, sometimes we include the fermion-number-parity transformation $P_f=(-)^{N}$ in the symmetry group, and sometimes we do not.
 In this paper and in Table \ref{tbF}, we always use the full symmetry group $G_f$ which includes the fermion-number-parity transformation to describe the symmetry of fermion systems.\cite{W1103} So the full symmetry group of a fermion system with no symmetry is $G_f=Z_2^f$ generated by $P_f$.
 The bosonic symmetry group $G_b$ is given by $G_b=G_f/Z_2^f$, which correspond to the physical symmetry of the fermion system that can be broken.
 In fact, the full symmetry group is a projective symmetry group discussed in \Ref{Wqoslpub}, which is a $Z_2^f$ extension of the physical symmetry group $G_b$.

 The columns of the Table \ref{tbF} correspond to different spatial dimensions.
 In 0D and 1D, our results reproduce the exact results obtained from previous studies.\cite{FK1009,FK1103,TPB1102,CGW1128} The results for 2D and 3D are new.